December 2016 Bulletin cover showing the Rhododendron Leafhopper (Graphocephala fennahi).

 - Society Matters

-- Letter from Spain - 32nd in a series - notes on the occurrence of the geometrid moth, Isturgia deerraria (Walker, 1861) in this part of Spain - Keen, D.
+- Letter from Spain - 34th in a series - more information concerning the species of Mantids found locally - Keen, D.